 - Roast the eggplant for 30-35 minutes, tossing halfway.
 When it’s done, it should be soft, sweet and have no bitter taste.
 Roast the mixed veggies for 20-25 minutes.
 No tossing required!

-- Divide the pasta between three meal prep containers.
+- Divide the pasta among three meal prep containers.
 Top with roasted veggies and protein of your choice if desired.
 If you eat dairy, sprinkle parmesan cheese on top.
 Let the meals cool slightly before storing in the fridge!

 Leave a Reply